MRLintern/1D_Time-Independent_BVP_Library/README.md

 7. `$ cmake --build .`
 8. `$ ./Executable`.
 This will be generated in the main directory of the build directory.

 NOTE:

 The user has to specify the boundary/initial conditions for the problem.
-To this go to `main/main.cpp`.
+To do this go to `main/main.cpp`.
 You'll see that these have already been applied for Model 1 and Model 2 listed above.

 ## Further Development